AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/rpc.md

 }  // namespace aimrt::rpc
 ```

-When using RPC ctx of type `Context` or `ContextRef`, note:
+When using RPC ctx of type `Context` or `ContextRef`, note the following:
-- RPC ctx has two types: Client-side and Server-side, determined during construction and unmodifiable.
-They are used in Client and Server scenarios respectively
+- RPC ctx is divided into Client-side and Server-side types, determined during construction and cannot be modified, used for Client and Server scenarios respectively;
-- Use `SetTimeout` and `Timeout` methods to set/get timeout configurations in ctx
+- The `SetTimeout` and `Timeout` methods can be used to set and retrieve the timeout configuration in the ctx;
-- Use `SetMetaValue` and `GetMetaValue` to set/get key-value pairs in ctx.
-Use `GetMetaKeys` to retrieve all current keys
+- The `SetMetaValue` and `GetMetaValue` methods can be used to set and retrieve Key-Value pairs in the ctx, and `GetMetaKeys` can be used to retrieve all current Key values;

-AimRT defines some special keys in {{ '[rpc_context_base.h]({}/src/interface/aimrt_module_c_interface/rpc/rpc_context_base.h)'.format(code_site_root_path_url) }}.
-Follow these rules when using them:
+AimRT defines some special Keys in the {{ '[rpc_context_base.h]({}/src/interface/aimrt_module_c_interface/rpc/rpc_context_base.h)'.format(code_site_root_path_url) }} file.
+When using these special Keys, certain rules should be followed.
+These special Keys include:
-- **AIMRT_RPC_CONTEXT_KEY_TO_ADDR**: Sets RPC peer address using standard URL format: `{{protocol}}://{{path}}`.
-The `{{protocol}}` field determines RPC backend selection, while `{{path}}` enables backend-specific customization
+- **AIMRT_RPC_CONTEXT_KEY_TO_ADDR**: Used to set the peer address for RPC.
+The peer address should follow the standard URL format: `{{protocol}}://{{path}}`, where the `{{protocol}}` field is used by the AimRT framework to select the RPC backend, and the `{{path}}` field can be used for custom behaviors by different backends;
-- **AIMRT_RPC_CONTEXT_KEY_SERIALIZATION_TYPE**: Specifies message serialization type, must match registered type support
+- **AIMRT_RPC_CONTEXT_KEY_SERIALIZATION_TYPE**: Used to set the serialization type of the message, which must be a type supported by the registered type support;
-- **AIMRT_RPC_CONTEXT_KEY_FUNCTION_NAME**: Carries RPC function name
+- **AIMRT_RPC_CONTEXT_KEY_FUNCTION_NAME**: Used to pass the RPC Function name;
-- **AIMRT_RPC_CONTEXT_KEY_BACKEND**: Passes actual backend name to Server-side
+- **AIMRT_RPC_CONTEXT_KEY_BACKEND**: Used to pass the actual backend name to the Server side;

-## Client-side Usage
-`Context` primarily conveys special information to AimRT framework and RPC backends during RPC invocation.
-Key considerations:
+On the Client side, `Context` is mainly used to pass special information to the AimRT framework and RPC backend when making RPC calls.
+The following points should be noted when using it:
-- Developers can directly construct `Context` instances and manage their lifecycle
+- Developers can directly construct an instance of the `Context` type and are responsible for its lifecycle;
-- Only Client-type ctx can be passed to Client-side RPC invocation methods
+- Only Client-type ctx can be passed to Client-side RPC call methods;
-- Each `Context` can only be used for one Client-side invocation.
-After passing to RPC methods, its state becomes `Used`.
-Reusing without `Reset` will cause errors
+- Each `Context` can only be used for one Client-side call.
+After being passed to the Client-side RPC call method, its state will be set to `Used`.
+If used for another RPC call without `Reset`, the request will fail;
-- Client-side RPC methods actually accept `ContextRef` parameters, but `Context` can implicitly convert to `ContextRef`
+- The Client-side RPC call methods actually accept parameters of type `ContextRef`, but the `Context` type can be implicitly converted to `ContextRef`;
-- Timeout settings in ctx are backend-dependent.
-Refer to specific backend documentation
+- Developers can set Timeout in the ctx, but the handling of Timeout depends on the actual RPC backend.
+Refer to the specific RPC backend's documentation for details;
-- Backends may process ctx metadata differently: some read specific keys, others transparently transmit all key-values.
-Consult backend documentation

-## Server-side Usage
-In callback handlers receiving `ContextRef` parameters:
-- Framework manages ctx lifecycle, aligned with Req/Rsp lifecycle
+- Developers can set information in the ctx to pass to specific RPC backends.
+Different backends may handle the information in the ctx differently—some may read specific Key-Value pairs to specialize transmission behavior, while others may pass all Key-Value information downstream.
+Refer to the specific RPC backend's documentation for details.

+On the Server side, developers can receive parameters of type `ContextRef` in callback handler functions.
+The following points should be noted when using it:
+- The lifecycle of the ctx passed to the callback handler function is managed by the AimRT framework and is consistent with the lifecycle of Req and Rsp;
-- Server-type ctx passed to handlers are in `Used` state
+- The ctx passed to the callback handler function is of Server type and is in the `Used` state;
-- Received ctx may contain timeout and metadata determined by RPC backend.
-Refer to backend documentation
+- The ctx passed to the callback handler function may contain Timeout information and some Key-Value information.
+The specific information passed depends on the actual RPC backend.
+Refer to the specific RPC backend's documentation.

-## Context Propagation
-In complex systems where servers make downstream requests forming logical chains, two methods synchronize Server-side ctx to Client-side ctx:

-1. Use `RpcHandleRef`'s `MergeServerContextToClientContext`:
+Additionally, in a complex business system, some servers may initiate requests to downstream services after receiving a request, forming a logical long chain.
+To bridge this logical chain at the framework level for monitoring and scheduling purposes, specific information from the Server-type ctx needs to be synchronized to the Client-type ctx.
+There are two methods:

+1. Use the `MergeServerContextToClientContext` method provided by the `RpcHandleRef` type, for example:
 ```cpp
 aimrt::rpc::RpcHandleRef rpc_handle;
 ExampleServiceSyncProxy proxy;